 You can get a transfer from the Hong Kong airport to the hotel.
 You have three options.
-Get a bus transfer from the airport in Hong Kong to the hotels in most of the districts; some rules apply regarding arrival time.
+Get a bus transfer from Hong Kong airport to most districts’ hotels; some rules apply regarding arrival time.
 Read the guidelines carefully.
 You can also get an airport express transfer to three stations on the mainland but check carefully that the location of your accommodation is close to the station.
 The third option is to get a limousine service.
 The driver will pick you up in the arrival hall and deliver you to your accommodation.

 Where to stay in Hong Kong

-We stayed at the 5 star New World Millenium Hong Kong Hotel on Tsim Sha Tsui.
-The room was very spacious with panorama windows and gorgeous views.
+We stayed at the 5-star New World Millenium Hong Kong Hotel in Tsim Sha Tsui.
+The room was very spacious, with panorama windows and gorgeous views.
 A large bathroom gave you a spa feeling.
 And it had a butt washer, just in case you need it.
-Our room contained a cell phone which had free Internet that we could use while exploring Hong Kong.
+Our room contained a cell phone with free Internet while exploring Hong Kong.

 We arrived around 8 am, and the check-in was at around 12.
 However, we booked a club room on the top floor, and the club service desk checked us in 30 minutes after our arrival.
 How cool is that?
 They were super friendly, and we were offered drinks and snacks while waiting for the check-in.
 Do we recommend this hotel?
 Heck, yes!

 The hotel served continental breakfast in the club area on the top floor.
-It has 3 restaurants, and we had one of our dinners at the Teppanyaki restaurant on the first floor.
+It has three restaurants, and we had one of our dinners at the Teppanyaki restaurant on the first floor.
 The meal was amazing.
 The hotel has an outdoor pool.
 The pool was unfortunately closed due to the typhoon that hit Hong Kong just before we arrived.
-On the floor above the club area, there is a bar that serves easy food and drinks to beautiful views.
+A bar serves easy food and drinks on the floor above the club area with beautiful views.
 One of the other restaurants at the hotel serves afternoon tea.

-If you want to stay on mainland Hong Kong, have great views from your room, stay close to the promenade, Star Ferry, and shopping, the New World Millennium is definitely for you.
+If you want to stay in mainland Hong Kong, have great views from your room, and stay close to the promenade, Star Ferry, and shopping, the New World Millennium is definitely for you.

 Most people in Hong Kong speak English.
-However, you might run into some language barriers due to the Chinese accent of the locals.
-If you experience difficulty with the accent take a deep breath and remember that there is no R sound in the Chinese vocabulary.
-If you feel stuck and have a hard time understanding what they are trying to say or even feel embarrassed, try to replace the L with an R, it might help.
-This is me speaking out of the experience when I really couldn’t understand what the heck “flied lice” was (despite the worldwide jokes about the accent, no offense to Chinese people).
+However, you might encounter some language barriers due to the Chinese accent of the locals.
+If you experience difficulty with the accent, take a deep breath and remember that there is no R sound in the Chinese vocabulary.
+If you feel stuck and have difficulty understanding what they are trying to say or even feel embarrassed, try to replace the L with an R; it might help.
+This is me speaking out of the experience when I really couldn’t understand what “flied lice” was (despite the worldwide jokes about the accent, no offense to Chinese people).

-Another tip is to take time to let the impressions sink in, take some time off from the sightseeing to relax and people watch.
+Another tip is to let the impressions sink in, take some time off from the sightseeing to relax and people watch.
 Believe me, there are many people to watch in Hong Kong.

 Things to do in Hong Kong for 3 days

 3 days in Hong Kong is not enough to explore it all.
 But you have to start somewhere, and if you are in Hong Kong for the first time, there are some must-sees.
-You have most likely heard of the Victoria Peak, the Symphony of Lights, Lantau Island and the Big Buddha, and Hong Kong Disney Land amongst many other attractions.
-The public transportation such as MTR and buses run smoothly, so it is easy to find your way around.
+You have most likely heard of Victoria Peak, the Symphony of Lights, Lantau Island and the Big Buddha, and Hong Kong Disney Land, amongst many other attractions.
+Public transportation such as MTR and buses run smoothly, so it is easy to find your way around.

 Click on the pin to save it on Pinterest

-No matter when you visit Hong Kong you can see and do the same activities all year round.
+No matter when you visit Hong Kong, you can see and do the same activities all year round.
 But try to avoid the typhoon period, which can occur in August – September.
-During our 3 days in Hong Kong, we stayed inside for one whole day because of the typhoon.
-It doesn’t get cold, but it can get extremely windy, and it rains a lot.
+During our 3 days in Hong Kong, we stayed inside for one day because of the typhoon.
+It doesn’t get cold but can get extremely windy and often rains.
 Everything closes, and you are not allowed to drive.
-During that day Hong Kong was like a ghost town, and we realized how lucky we were that booked the club room.
+On that day, Hong Kong was like a ghost town, and we realized how lucky we were that we booked the club room.
 We could sit in the club area, have drinks and snacks, and work on our photos and blog.

 MTR – Hong Kong’s subway

 Getting around Hong Kong is super easy.
 MTR is Hong Kong’s subway, which is very easy once you figure out how it works.
 It is very crowded, naturally, but runs very smoothly.
-If you are taking the MTR between Hong Kong Island and the mainland, remember to add extra time, because of the crowds.
+If you are taking the MTR between Hong Kong Island and the mainland, add extra time because of the crowds.
 You buy tickets from the machine at the station.
-If you need any help, there are also personnel working at MTR, they are well visible, as they wear yellow vests.
+If you need any help, there are also personnel working at MTR.
+They are well visible, as they wear yellow vests.

-The lighted circles indicate the line you are on and the glowing arrow shows the direction you are going.
+The lighted circles indicate the line you are on, and the glowing arrow shows your direction.
 It is as simple as that.

 Hong Kong itinerary

-After 13 hours of flight, we had to take a nap as soon as we got to our hotel room.
-We arrived early in the morning, and with a few hours of sleep, we still had many hours we could use for exploring Hong Kong.
+After 13 hours of flight, we had to nap when we got to our hotel room.
+We arrived early in the morning, and with a few hours of sleep, we still had many hours to explore Hong Kong.
 The weather was beautiful, and we took advantage of that by taking a Star Ferry over Victoria Harbor to Hong Kong Island.
-Don’t bother getting your tickets in advance – you can get them at the docks without any hassle.
-I always HAVE to do touristy stuff when in a new place for the first time, so we had to visit one of Hong Kong’s top attractions the famous Victoria Peak.
+Don’t bother getting your tickets in advance – you can get them at the docks without hassle.
+I always had to do touristy stuff in a new place for the first time, so we had to visit one of Hong Kong’s top attractions, the famous Victoria Peak.

 Symphony of Lights

-On our second day in Hong Kong, we woke up to a category 8 typhoon.
+We woke up to a category eight typhoon on our second day in Hong Kong.
 We got a letter from the hotel under our door informing us to stay inside.
-There were no people on the streets, no cars, no shops open – it was like a ghost town… 11 hours flight for one day of exploring in beautiful weather – thank you very much, Hong Kong!
+No people or cars were on the streets, and shops were closed.
+It was like a ghost town.
+It was an 11-hour flight for one day of exploring in beautiful weather.
+Thank you very much, Hong Kong!

 We stayed in the lounge for a few hours until we could go out for an hour after the typhoon got weaker, although it was still raining a bit it was warm.

-We got out in the evening, and although it was still rain in the air, we stayed out for the Symphony of Lights.
-It was a pleasant experience and fun to watch many Chinese kids so excited.
+We got out in the evening, and although it was still raining in the air, we stayed out for the Symphony of Lights.
+Watching many Chinese kids so excited was a pleasant experience and fun.

 Or go on a night cruise with dinner and visit a night market.
-And if you don’t want to spend another 5, 5 hours exploring, you can take a 45 minutes cruise, which will include 1 drink and a beautiful view of the Symphony of lights.
+And if you don’t want to spend another 5,5 hours exploring, you can take a 45-minute cruise, including one drink and a beautiful view of the Symphony of Lights.

 During our second day, we stayed in the lounge for a few hours until we could go out for an hour after the typhoon got weaker, although it was still raining a bit it was warm.
-Tsim Sha Tsui has many shops and shopping malls, and some of them opened when the typhoon got quieter.
+Tsim Sha Tsui has many shops and shopping malls; some opened when the typhoon got quieter.
 We did some shopping, walked by the historic fort of Hong Kong, and checked out the Avenue of Stars.
-On the promenade, it was crowded despite the rain, but we managed to take some shots of the skyline by night.
+The promenade was crowded despite the rain, but we managed to take some shots of the skyline by night.

 Hong Kong Island

 Causeway Bay is filled with stores and shopping malls.
-Here you will find Victoria Park next to the Victoria Peak tram station, hop-on-hop-off Ding-Ding Hong Kong Tramways, and Mid-levels Escalators.
-Experience how modern architecture blends in with the typical “old, third-world” is fascinating.
+Victoria Park is next to the Victoria Peak tram station, hop-on-hop-off Ding-Ding Hong Kong Tramways, and mid-level escalators.
+Experience how modern architecture blends with the typical “old, third-world” is fascinating.
 Spend a few hours exploring the island but save a few hours on other activities.

 Click on the pin to save it on Pinterest

-We walked through different markets, backstreets, and small local eateries that looked like they were only open for us.
-You can choose between the tour on the mainland or the island – we preferred the mainland area, Mong Kok.
-We had a total of seven different dishes, including snake soup, tofu, and a dim sum.
+We walked through different markets, backstreets, and small local eateries that looked only open to us.
+You can choose between the tour on the mainland or the island – we prefer the mainland area, Mong Kok.
+We had seven dishes: snake soup, tofu, dim sum, roasted duck, and several others.
 Did you know that Dim Sum is like tapas?
 It is a variety of small dishes.

 Other things to do in Hong Kong